GeoDoo/post-your-standup/README.md

 PROJECT=<this is provisional here: it will be provided by users>
 ```

+### Contributing
+Apart from all the rest you will need to fork the project, do your changes and open a PR from your fork to this repo.
+Please check here on how to do that: https://help.github.com/en/github/getting-started-with-github/fork-a-repo

 ### Issues
 Please create an issue if you have any problems or want to ask a question about development etc.